DevonCasey/nmf_practice/jog.md

 7. Compare these results to what your kmeans and Hierarchical clustering pulled out from the data yesterday.

 8. How do the NYT sections compare to the topics from the unsupervised learning?
 What are the differences?
 And why do you think these exist?

+#### Extra

+Make a word cloud for each latent topic of the words contained in it.
+You can use an online service or [Vega](https://github.com/trifacta/vega/blob/master/examples/spec/wordcloud.json) -- an awesome D3 library -- and it's Python library [Vincent](http://vincent.readthedocs.org/en/latest/index.html) (with sweet IPython [bindings](http://vincent.readthedocs.org/en/latest/quickstart.html#ipython-integration)).   __Hint: Look for the `Word` method in Vincent__